Behind the Glass (film)

 Behind the Glass (Iza stakla) is a 2008 Croatian drama film directed by Zrinko Ogresta.
 The film premiered at the 2008 Karlovy Vary Film Festival.

 Plot

-Successful thirty-something architect Nikola can feel the walls closing in.
+Successful architect Nikola has problems.
 Already stressed at the office due to a coworker's breach of professional ethics, he goes home to a life with a wife, Maja, and young daughter that offers no respite.
 Maja can barely contain her pain and anger over her awareness that Nikola is having an affair.
-Ana, his colleague and mistress of six years, is near a meltdown of her own, as his endless promises to leave Maja continue to ring hollow.
-Something's got to give — and so it does when Maja drops a bomb on a family gathering and Nikola loses his precarious balance as his life spins out of control.
-Unable to take actions or even make decisions to reverse the havoc he has wreaked, Nikola finally learns all too well the meaning of the old axiom “he who hesitates is lost” in the midst of unexpectedly tragic consequences.
+Ana, his colleague and mistress of six years, has her own problems, as his endless promises to leave Maja continue to ring hollow.
+When Maja confesses in a family gathering and Nikola loses his balance as his life spins out of control.
+Unable to take actions or even make decisions to reverse his problems he made, Nikola finally learns the meaning of the old axiom “he who hesitates is lost” in the midst of unexpectedly tragic consequences.